followmyutopia/devextreme-documentation/api-reference/50 Common/utils/viz/3 Methods/currentTheme(theme).md

 <!--paramName1-->theme<!--/paramName1-->
 <!--paramType1-->String<!--/paramType1-->
 <!--paramDescription1-->
-A new theme's name.
+The new theme's name.
 <!--/paramDescription1-->

 <!--fullDescription-->
-Only the widgets created after calling this method use the new palette.
-Refresh the styling settings in other widgets using the [DevExpress.viz.refreshTheme()](/Documentation/ApiReference/Common/utils/viz/Methods/#refreshTheme) method.
+Only the widgets created after calling this method use the new theme.
+Use the [DevExpress.viz.refreshTheme()](/Documentation/ApiReference/Common/utils/viz/Methods/#refreshTheme) method to refresh the styling settings in other widgets.

 #####See Also#####
 - [Appearance Customization](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Appearance_Customization/#Themes)